 I also think about Dorothy’s conflation of her husband with Larry, when describing the accident that killed him while talking to the old woman at the cemetery.
 The repeated emphasis on Dorothy’s increasing confusion as she conflates her destroyed husband with the vanished Larry.
 The deliberate invocation of that same double-vision liminality which permeates the whole of the ending.

-But most of all, I think about Joanna Russ.
-I think about her novel The Two of Them, which I conveniently and coincidentally read last month, and how that novel breaks down metafictionally in its last few dozen pages.
+But most of all, I think about the novelist and writer Joanna Russ.
+I think about her novel The Two of Them (published in 1978), which I conveniently and coincidentally read last month.
+I think about how that novel breaks down metafictionally in its last few dozen pages.
 A deliberate dissolution.
 A moral unwillingness on the author’s part to accept the escape from patriarchal norms and society that she tried to give to her character.
 Even if it is cruel to strip the character of that beautiful escape.

 Maybe because not stripping it away, not acknowledging it, feels cruel to the real women who are in the same position, and who read it.